Greaver77/valkyrie/Booting-Up-Valkyrie.md

 [[images/Ring_LED/royal_blue.gif]]

 **Be extra careful when approaching the robot when the chest light is blue.
-When the light is blue, there MUST designated person holding the e-stop.
+When the light is blue, there MUST be designated person holding the e-stop.
 Furthermore, the person holding the e-stop is not to step inside the robots workspace.**

 Once motor power is on, the robot is servoable.
 You can servo the robot via the mission control UI by clicking the servo buttons for either individual limbs or for the entire robot, or by using the mode controller.
 It is not advisable that you servo the robot without a controller running that will control the robots configuration.
 Without first running a controller, servoing the actuators will put them in zero force mode which can damage the robot some of the actuators may run away.